micANDREW/coding-challenges/README.md

 # coding-challenges
-Working through coding challenges on LeetCode, HackerRank, and CodeWars
+Working through coding challenges from LeetCode, HackerRank, and CodeWars